 When you add an object to the page, SiteSpinner® Pro automatically assigns it a geometry component bearing a system-defined name.
 For example, if you add an image object, its geometry component consists of the image file you imported to the object.
 This saves you the trouble of manually defining a geometry component.

 But if you were to remove the image object’s geometry component using the Object Editor (selecting [no geometry]), the object would still exist in the project but would be invisible.
 If you were to change its geometry component, the object itself would be unchanged although it would appear entirely different and may even become a different object type, since the object gets its “type” from the geometry.

 You can have objects share geometry components to save editing time and reduce the overall file size of your published project.
 For example, you can add a rectangle object, define its geometry component, add another rectangle, and then assign it the geometry component of the first rectangle.
 The two rectangle objects are now clones.
 (For more information, see Clone Object.)

-The default prefixes of the system-assigned names of geometry components include “geo-“ for shape, vector drawing, table, image, and foreign objects, “rtf-“ for text objects, “title-“ for title objects, and “code-“ for code objects.
+The default prefixes of the system-assigned names of geometry components include “geo-“ for shape, vector drawing, table, image, and embedded files and media objects, “rtf-“ for text objects, “title-“ for title objects, and “code-“ for code objects.
 You may rename geometry components, if you wish.